-B6.4.8.4 Trypanosoma cruzi (Chagas Disease).
-B6.4.9 d samples for testing for evidence of clinically relevant infection shall be drawn tested within timeframes required by applicable laws and regulations.
-B6.4.9.1 Blood samples for communicable disease testing from allogeneic HPC donors shall be obtained within thirty (30) days prior to collection.
-B6.4.9.2 For viable, lymphocyte rich cells, including mononuclear cells and other cellular therapy products, blood samples from allogeneic donors shall be obtained within seven (7) days prior to or after collection in the U.S. or 30 days prior to collection in European Union member states.
-B6.4.10 Allog posit neneic donors shall be tested for CMV (unless previously documented to be ive).
+- B6.4.8.4 Trypanosoma cruzi (Chagas Disease). - Blood samples for testing for evidence of clinically relevant infection shall be drawn and tested within timeframes required by applicable laws and regulations. - B6.4.9.1 Blood samples for communicable disease testing from allogeneic HPC donors shall be obtained within thirty (30) days prior to collection. - B6.4.9.2 For viable, lymphocyte rich cells, including mononuclear cells and other cellular therapy products, blood samples from allogeneic donors shall be obtained within seven (7) days prior to or after collection in the U.S. or 30 days prior to collection in European Union member states. - B6.4.10 Allogeneic donors shall be tested for CMV (unless previously documented to be positive).